ProvableHQ/welcome/documentation/aleo/05_commands.md

 aleo account new -s {$SEED}
 ```

-The Aleo private key, view key and address will be printed to console.
+The Aleo private key, view key, and address will be printed to console.
 See [`concepts/accounts`](../concepts/00_accounts.md) for more information.

 ## 2. `aleo new`